- Some Windows 10 users claimed that the Unable to deserialize super secret file hashes error is causing various crashes on their PC.

 - Click on it and select Uninstall, and after the process is complete, simply reinstall it from HP’s official website.

-Alternatively, you can remove this software by using dedicated uninstaller software such as IOBit Uninstaller.
+Alternatively, you can remove this software by using effective uninstaller software that is capable to uninstall every program without leaving extra files behind.

 2. Scan your machine for malware